Evelynne Mess Daily: Career

 After graduating from the Herron Institute of Art in 1924, Bernloehr took a job teaching art at Emmerich Manual High School in Indianapolis, but decided not to renew her teaching contract the following year.
 In order to maintain her contacts in the Indianapolis arts community, she assisted with the evening art classes at Herron.
 After her marriage to George Mess in 1925 she worked on her art in their home studio.
 It was unusual, in that time, for a woman to continue her career after marriage, but Evelynne Bernloehr Mess Daily loved her art too much to give it up.

-Evelynne Bernloehr Mess Daily’s artistic interest always lied with etching, inspired by the newspaper drawings of Frederick Polley, who taught her art at Arsenal Technical High School.
+Evelynne Bernloehr Mess Daily's artistic interest always lied with etching, inspired by the newspaper drawings of Frederick Polley, who taught her art at Arsenal Technical High School.
 At the time, however, there were no course offerings in etching.
-Bernloehr taught herself the art, learning from the pages of the Encyclopedia Britannica.
+Bernloehr taught herself the art, learning from the pages of the Encyclopædia Britannica.

 Along with her husband, George, and brother-in-law, Gordon Mess, the trio founded the Circle Art Academy, a commercial art school in Indianapolis in 1927.
 Although the academy remained in operation until 1932, Evelynne only taught during its first year of operation.
 Afterwards, she focused fulltime on etching and printmaking.

 Seeking inspiration and additional art instruction, Evelynne and George Mess spent the summer of 1929 studying at the École des Beaux-Arts at Fontainebleau, France, where she was especially interested in training with an experienced graveur, Achile Ouvré.
 At the end of the summer the couple spent additional time traveling and sketching in France, Switzerland, and Italy, before their return to the United States in the fall.

 After the trip Mess resumed her work as an etcher and printmaker.
 During these early years she created etchings from many of the sketches she had made in Europe, although her preferred method was to draw designs directly onto copper plates and use fast-acting acids to score the freehand work.
 By 1932 she had introduced her husband, George, a trained painter, the medium of etching and taught him the basics of printmaking.
 While George remained heavily involved in directing and teaching at the Circle Art Academy during the day, Evelynne took over the tedious work of producing prints from his artwork.
 She also worked as a substitute teacher at Indianapolis schools and during the 1930s became active in several art-related clubs.